-What is the legal definition of sexual abuse?
+What is the legal definition of domestic abuse in Rhode Island?